 Most people think that all workplace accidents and illnesses are covered by our compensation system.
 Unfortunately that is not the case.
-In fact, Ontario has one of Canada’s lowest coverage rates (71.7% in 2013), with nearly 2 million workers left unprotected and vulnerable.
+In fact, Ontario has the second lowest coverage rate in Canada (75.89% in 2021 – AWCBC statistics ), with nearly 2 million workers left unprotected and vulnerable.

-- Employers in industries not specifically named in the legislation may provide “voluntary” WSIB coverage or choose private insurance – or save money by opting for no protection and letting their worker take the risk.
+- Employers in ‘exempted’ industries may provide “voluntary” WSIB coverage or choose private insurance – or save money by opting for no protection and letting their worker take the risk.